 In the first showcase scene, Tom Cruise as agent Ethan Hunt and his buddies break into a CIA safe room to steal a computer file.
 Cruise spends the scene horizontally suspended from the ceiling and unable to touch the floor to avoid triggering a motion sensor alarm.
 The tension is good; the ease with which the computer gives up the secret file is ridiculous.

 In the film's climactic and second poster scene, a helicopter chases a train into the Chunnel.
-Needles to say that while the idea may have seemed good on paper, on film this sequence gets ridiculous early and often.
+Needless to say that while the idea may have seemed good on paper, on film this sequence gets ridiculous early and often.

-All Ace Black Blog Movie Reviews are here.
+All Ace Black Movie Blog reviews are here.

 No comments: